meeshkan/unmock.github.io/docs/openapi.md

 Lots of companies define OpenAPI specs for their APIs, and several projects, such as [apis.guru](https://apis.guru) and [OpenAPI Directory](https://github.com/APIs-guru/openapi-directory), act as a directory of OpenAPI specs.
 We maintain our own directory, called [DefinitelyMocked](https://github.com/unmock/definitelymocked), that you can use right from the Unmock CLI.

 To import a spec from DefinitelyMocked, you can use `npm` or `yarn`.
-The following example imports the OpenAPI spec for th eStripe Version 3 API.
+The following example imports the OpenAPI spec for the Stripe Version 3 API.

 <!--DOCUSAURUS_CODE_TABS-->